dat2Cph/content/webstack/backend/javalin/setup.md

 This is how to set up the parts to get started:

-First, add a package called `config` and add this class into it:
+First, add a package called `config` and add these two classes into it:

 ```Java
 package app.config;